-Improvements to maintain the highest possible welfare standards for our workforce and to ensure high standards of educational facilities provided for their children also continued throughout 2022.
-This includes the continuous upgrading of our housing facilities provided to our employees, be they guest workers or local employees.

-A total revamp of the infrastructure has taken place on our newly acquired Tanarata Estate with all of the earlier employee houses being demolished as it did not live up to the UP's housing standards.
-The construction of new, modern, and spacious houses with proper facilities, along with new sundry shops and other social amenities, Tanarata Estate thereby mirrors the standards present on our other Estates.
+Improvements to maintain the highest possible welfare standards for our workforce and to ensure high standards of educational facilities provided for their children also continued throughout 2023.
+This includes the continuous upgrading of our housing facilities provided to our employees, be they UP guest workers or local employees.
+To that end, a total revamp of the infrastructure has now been fully implemented on our newly acquired Tanarata Estate.
+With this construction of new, modern, and spacious houses with proper facilities, along with new sundry shops and other social amenities, Tanarata Estate thereby mirrors the standards present on our other Estates.
+We have also taken proactive measures to create conditions whereby Guest Workers can feel comfortable keeping their passports in newly provided safes within their own homes.
+This approach replaces the previous system of individual passport lockers in centralized locations with free access at all times.